redx3091/redx3091/README.md

 - 👋 Hi, I’m @redx3091
 - 👀 I’m interested in Projexts with Nodejs and lear React and more about JavaScript
-- 🌱 I’m currently learning NodeJS and ReactJS
+- 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate on Any Proyect with React and Node
+- 💞️ I’m looking to collaborate on Any Proyect with Node

 <!---